drone1400/DnfServerSwitcher/README.md

 # DnfServerSwitcher
 A simple .NET Framework application for switching server modes in Duke Nukem Forever 2011.

+Big thanks to Star Nukem for actually starting this project and providing the graphics!

+For intense Duke Nukem Forever multiplayer action, join us here: https://steamcommunity.com/groups/dnftournaments

 ![](.doc/ApplicationTheme.png)

 ## How it works